-The following tables identify the most comprehensive list available of hailstorm events and associated damages in Madison County and the participating jurisdictions.
+The following tables identify the most comprehensive list available of hailstorm events and associated damages in Madison County and the participating jurisdictions from 2013 to present.
 No participating jurisdiction has recorded a hailstorm more recently than what is listed below.